It's Getting Hot In Here

 But Can We Go Hotter?

-This is as hot as you can get in normal physics, because once it gets any hotter, conventional physics just doesn’t work.
+This is as hot as you can get in normal physics because, once it gets any hotter, conventional physics just doesn’t work.
 Weird things happen.
-Gravitational force becomes as strong as the three other natural forces (electromagnetism, and the strong and weak nuclear forces), and they merge together into one unified force.
-Understanding how this happens is referred to as the “theory of everything”, the holy grail of modern theoretical physics...something that we currently don't understand.
+Gravitational force becomes as strong as the three other natural forces (electromagnetism and the strong and weak nuclear forces), and they merge together into one unified force.
+Understanding how this happens is referred to as the “theory of everything”—the holy grail of modern theoretical physics...something that we currently don't understand.

-Another contestant for the hottest temperature in the universe comes courtesy of string theorists, who say that it is 1030 K, a little cooler than the contestant above.
-String theorists believe that the most basic things in the universe aren’t the normal particles that we are all familiar with, but vibrating strings.
-They have reason to believe that the maximum temperature achievable is just a bit cooler that the Planck temperature.
+Another contestant for the hottest temperature in the universe comes courtesy of string theorists, who say that the hottest temperature is 1030 K, a little cooler than the contestant above.
+This is because string theorists believe that the most basic things in the universe aren’t the normal particles that we are all familiar with, but vibrating strings, which have a different Hagedorn temperature than hadrons.

 Unfortunately, it is impossible to test the predictions made by string theorists (and a lot of other predictions that exist at such extremes).
 As a result, we don't know exactly what the highest temperature really is.
 But those mentioned above are the best contenders, according to physicists.